-- a) A full-time employee absent from duty by reason of the death of his or her spouse, parents, children, sister, brother, grandparent, grandchildren, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, or other household member shall be allowed not to exceed three (3) days of leave with pay.
+a) A full-time employee absent from duty by reason of the death of his or her spouse or domestic partner, parents, children, sister, brother, grandparents, grandchildren, aunt, uncle, niece, nephew, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law or relatives of domestic partners that are equivalent to those in-laws or other household member shall be allowed not to exceed three (3) days of leave with pay.
 Additional leave may be granted upon approval.
 However, such leave shall be charged to the employee's sick leave hours.
+Employees will provide written notification to the Operations Manager of their request for bereavement leave within a week of their return to work.

-Eligibility for bereavement leave is extended to domestic partners. - b) If travel is required, two (2) additional days, chargeable to sick leave may be allowed upon approval of the Operations Manager. - c) A full-time employee may attend a funeral ceremony for a fellow employee in the Operations Department or Expo, whichever is applicable, with four (4) hours leave with pay to attend such funeral ceremony, subject to the Employer's operating needs.
+- b) If travel is required, two (2) additional days, chargeable to sick leave may be allowed upon approval of the Director of Operations. - c) A full-time employee may attend a funeral ceremony for a fellow employee in the Operations Department or Expo, whichever is applicable, with four (4) hours leave with pay to attend such funeral ceremony, subject to the Employer's operating needs.